tiepdotme/serenade-wind/resources.md

 The quick reference guides below are provided with links to online and offline resources that can help you jumpstart lifestyle changes without having to scour the internet.

-As we uncover more resources, we will continue to update this page.
-Please check back often.
+Please check back often as we will continue to update this page with more resources.

 We hope you find them helpful.